PBLE - Problem-Based Learning Experiences by Hamilton County Educational Service Center

 Each problem is focused at a particular grade band, integrated with standards, and connected to relevant activities and web resources.
 Problem-based learning focuses student learning on the investigation and resolution of messy, authentic problems.
 Students connect content knowledge to real-world problems where the motivation to learn comes from the motivation to solve the problem.

 - Significant Content - At its core, the project is focused on teaching students important knowledge and skills, derived from standards and key concepts at the heart of academic subjects.

 - 21st-century competencies - Students build competencies valuable for today’s world, such as problem-solving, critical thinking, collaboration, communication, and creativity/innovation, which are explicitly taught and assessed.

 - In-Depth Inquiry - Students are engaged in an extended, rigorous process of asking questions, using resources, and developing answers.

-- Driving Question – Project work is focused by an open-ended question that students understand and find intriguing, which captures their task or frames their exploration.
+- Driving Question - Project work is focused on an open-ended question that students understand and find intriguing, which captures their task or frames their exploration.